jbampton/tooling-docs/apache-trusted-release/data-model.md

 ## Releases

 Releases are related groups of packages.
-Candidate releases go through stages and states as tasks are completed until the release is ready.
+Candidate releases go through stages and these have phases.
-Currrent releases need little activity aside from acknowledging CVEs and revoking a no longer supported release.
+When approved to be released the stage is moved to current.
+Currrent releases have initial phases to distribute and announce the release.

 1. Storage key
 2. Stage
-3. State - Performing a Task is a state.
+3. Phase
+3. Version String
 4. CVEs
 3. Packages - List of triples of file, signature, and checksum that are the downloadable components of a release.
-6. SBOMs - in an acceptable SBOM format and maintained in Tasks using standard python libraries.
+6. SBOMs - in an acceptable SBOM format and maintained in Phases using standard python libraries.
 5. Votes
    - Pass or Fail
    - Summary